Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 Time-based grouping showed a repeated attack pattern over short intervals Key Takeaways

 This project demonstrated more than just installing Splunk.

 It showed an end-to-end security monitoring workflow:

-collecting log data from a Linux system organizing data in a dedicated index validating ingestion and source configuration detecting both local and remote authentication failures extracting relevant details from raw logs converting repeated failed login activity into a simple detection use case
+Collecting log data from a Linux system
+Organizing data in a dedicated index
+Validating ingestion and source configuration Detecting both local and remote authentication failures Extracting relevant details from raw logs
+Converting repeated failed login activity into a simple detection use case

 The most important part of the project was the progression from raw events to actual detection logic.

-Instead of stopping at "logs are visible," the lab moved into identifying suspicious activity patterns and attributing them to a specific source IP.
+Instead of stopping at “logs are visible,” the lab moved into identifying suspicious activity patterns and attributing them to a specific source IP.

 Challenges Encountered
-Splunk startup behavior after reboots required troubleshooting index visibility briefly caused confusion because of pagination and search context some searches required refinement because not all useful fields were automatically extracted network configuration had to be adjusted so that the Windows host could reach the Ubuntu VM over SSH
+Splunk startup behavior after reboots required troubleshooting Index visibility briefly caused confusion because of pagination and search context Some searches required refinement because not all useful fields were automatically extracted Network configuration had to be adjusted so that the Windows host could reach the Ubuntu VM over SSH

 Working through those issues improved the realism of the project and reinforced troubleshooting skills in Linux, VirtualBox, networking, and Splunk search logic.